 Sometimes I wake up in the morning, still groggy and forget I am in Africa.
 It’s already been 3 months.
 A short 3 months.
 And 1 month in Bondo.
 Now it’s October, and my momentary forgetfulness is replaced by homesickness.
 Now I am getting homesick.

-My favorite month of my favorite season, fall.
+My favorite month of my favorite season.
 I haven’t had many moments of being homesick, but I may have found my weakness in October.
 A time of the baseball series end, changing leaves, my favorite seasonal foods, festivals, snuggly weather, and cozy clothes.

 In Africa the summer comes when I yearn for fall, baseball games are watched in the early mornings when people sleep, my favorite foods can’t be found, and it’s too hot to snuggle or be considered cozy.
 Nothing about this October is familiar or comfortable.
 And I miss mine terribly.
 Only one more of these October’s after this one.
 My small eases of comfort come from care packages containing some fall favorites, like candy corn.

 Amid the sentimental lust, new progressions have been made over the month!
 A month two recap: I finally got some furniture made, my kitchen hutch, and repurposed the bookshelf.
 My bed frame should be done within the week.
-Plans to build my own choo are in the works, and I am contemplating the building of a small table and chairs…maybe a loveseat for some sitting area in the house.
+Plans to build my own choo are in the works.
 More hanging shelves have been put up and they are so functional and easy!

-I have refined a budget plans that gives me room to save, and indulge on culinary delights to satisfy the chef&foodie in me.
-I still need to figure out either how to make cheese or stop craving it!
 My typical week of food starts on Monday with most of my market shopping, and throughout the week I stock up on continuous staples, like avocados, tomatoes, and bananas.
 I discovered a multi-grain flour that consists of maize, millet, sorghum, and whole wheat.
-Hopefully it can be used as my new flour staple to keep my gluten intake low.
-Focused on becoming the healthiest & fittest of my life during my time here!!!
 I’m mostly eating vegetarian, as meat is much too expensive( and risky to get here).
 I am fine with that though, lots of high protein plant choices for my liking.
 My weekly food budget is 1800 ksh.
 If I spend less it goes to savings, which is what generally happens.

 A typical shopping day(ksh)&staples: avocado 20, tomato 30, cabbage&greens 20 ea, onions 30, bananas 30, carrots 40, green peppers 20, pili pill 5, garlic 25, green grams 30, beans 30, eggs 130, flour 160, brown rice 185, apples 120